-- Sabalan Mountains are located at the NW Iran with the highest peak 4811m ASL.
+- Sabalan Mountains are located in NW Iran with the highest peak 4811 m ASL.

-- Talesh Mountains are located at the south of the Caspian Sea with their highest peak called “Aq Dagh”, 3200m ASL.
+- Talesh Mountains are located in the south of the Caspian Sea with their highest peak called “Aq Dagh”, 3200 m ASL.

 The Alborz Massif

-The Alborz extend to the NE of Iran and forms Khorasan mountains.
-Khorasan Mountains can be subdivided to some smaller ranges.
+The Alborz extends to the NE of Iran and forms the Khorasan mountains.
+Khorasan Mountains can be subdivided into some smaller ranges.
 The northern range is extended from “Kopet Dagh” to a river called “Hari Rud”.
-The central range is around Bojnurd and Quchan, with their highest peak at the south of Quchan 3520m ASL, create a marvelous view for the province.
+The central range is around Bojnurd and Quchan, with their highest peak at the south of Quchan at 3520 m ASL, creating a marvelous view for the province.
 The southern range consists of some individual peaks with lower altitudes.

 The Zagros Range